Personal Thoughts

-Some days, you wake up and a fallen limb or ice has busted every pipe or pump or road.
+Some days, you wake up and a fallen limb has busted a pipe or pump or blocked the road.
 You get a job to do that frustrates every plan.

-Some days, you wake up and a light brush of snow has visited every branch and bench and stair.
+Some days, you wake up and a light brush of snow has visited every branch and bench after a twenty degree swing.
 You get a morning coffee view, a gift of beauty.

 When I had a baby, I became a data gathering fiend.
 I recorded every second of every day into a perfect little app that made graphs of the time spent feeding or sleeping.
 And I mined that data for patterns; I got peace.

-Amidst the sea of waves that is nurturing a new human, data was my life raft.
+Amidst the turbulence that is nurturing a new human, data was my life raft.
 I sat right above the mayhem.
 When the first big transition came a few months later — when brain growth demanded more calories more frequently — I posted publicly about my frustration with the shift in prediction power.

 “He’s a human, not an experiment,” one friend wisely (or rudely?) reminded me.